Uniform-in-Submodel Bounds for Linear Regression in a Model Free Framework: Discussion and Conclusions

 As mentioned in the beginning of the article one can rethink high-dimensional linear regression as using high-dimensional data for exploration to find a ``significant'' set of variables and then applying the ``low-dimensional'' linear regression technique.
 If the exploration is not restricted to a very principled method, then inference can be very difficult.
-This problem is exactly equivalent to the problem of valid post-selection inference.
-The results in this paper allows for a valid post-selection inference procedure using high-dimensional central limit theorem and multiplier bootstrap.
-The related exploration will be provided in a future manuscript.
+This problem is exactly equivalent to the problem of valid post-selection inference. {Post-selection inference has a rich history in both statistics and econometrics. \cite{leeb2005model,Leeb06,leeb2006performance,leeb2008can} have provided several impossibility results regarding the estimation of the distribution of $\widehat{\beta}_{\widehat{M}}$, when $\widehat{M}$ represents the data-dependent selected model.
+One way to avoid this difficulty is by performing inference for all models simultaneously.} The results in this paper allow for the construction of a simultaneous inference procedure using a high-dimensional central limit theorem and multiplier bootstrap; see~\cite{bachoc2019valid,Bac16,kuchibhotla2021high} and~\citet[Section 2]{belloni2018high} for more details.
+A related exploration will be provided in a future manuscript.